 6 servings of Beef and Tortellini

 Everything was waiting at the gahanna Olive Garden, hot, bagged up and ready to go at the appointed time.
-My bill, with a tip, came to $199, about $16.50 per person, except that the order they gave us included more food than twelve people could possibly eat - there were mountains of salad and breadsticks! - and so we ended up with sufficient left-overs to give some to Tommy to take home and also to hold Maria, Justin, Tom, myself and the two grandbabies over in meals until yesterday morning when we all left for Los Angeles, where Tom and I are staying for the week.
+My bill, with a tip, came to $199, about $16.50 per person, except that the order they gave us included more food than twelve people could possibly eat - there were mountains of salad and breadsticks! - and so we ended up with sufficient left-overs to give some to Tommy to take home and also to hold the rest of us over in meals until yesterday morning when we all left for Los Angeles, where Tom and I are staying for the week.

 So how did the Olive Garden food go over with the relatives once they recovered from the initial shock that I’d had the day-after-Christmas feast catered?

 And so ran the comments on the catered meal.

 The Book Loft

 Or check it out at the Columbus Metropolitan Library

 I am a traveler just visiting this planet and reporting various and sundry observations,